ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-azure-gateway/_index.md

 The following is a high-level overview of the required steps to connect Azure API Management services to Amplify Central:

+* Create the Service principal
 * Create an Azure Event Hubs Namespace and Event Hub
 * Create an Azure diagnostic setting
 * Configure Azure API's for Azure monitoring

+### Creating an Azure service principal for the Traceability Agent

+To install an Azure Traceability Agent only, you must create an Azure service principal.
+See [Creating an Azure service principal for Discovery Agent](#creating-an-azure-service-principal-for-discovery-agent).
+To install both an Azure Discovery Agent and an Azure Traceability Agent, use the service principal configuration created in the [Creating an Azure service principal for Discovery Agent](#creating-an-azure-service-principal-for-discovery-agent) section.

 ### Creating Azure Event Hubs namespace and Event Hub